neuralmagic/sparseml/integrations/dbolya-yolact/tutorials/sparsifying_yolact_using_recipes.md

 The examples listed in this tutorial are all performed on the COCO dataset.

 Before diving in, be sure to go through the setup as listed out in the [README](../README.md) for this integration.
-Additionally, all commands are intended to be run from the root of the `yolact` repository folder (`cd integrations/dbolya-yolact/yolact`).

 ## Need Help?